Advertiser Disclosure

 Global Entry is a U.S. Customs and Border Protection program that prescreens passengers and then allows expedited entry into the U.S. when returning from international travel.
 It requires a detailed application and an in-person interview before approval.

-When you are approved for the Global Entry program, you also receive TSA PreCheck, so with your application fees being covered, there’s no reason not to apply for Global Entry if you are eligible.
+When you are approved for the Global Entry program, you also receive TSA PreCheck, so with your application fees covered, there’s no reason not to apply if you’re eligible.

-If you already have Global Entry (like many of us do), this credit is great for your renewal or for gifting Global Entry to a friend or family member.
-As long as the application fee is paid for with your Chase Sapphire Reserve card, it doesn’t matter whose application fee it is.
+If you already have Global Entry, this credit is great for your renewal or for gifting Global Entry to a friend or family member.
+As long as the application fee is paid with your Chase Sapphire Reserve card, it doesn’t matter whose application fee it is.

-Since the Global Entry and TSA PreCheck programs only require you to renew your membership every 5 years, this credit is not available every year that you hold the card.
-Instead, it is available every 4 years, so you’ll always have it when it’s time for you to renew.
+Since the Global Entry and TSA PreCheck programs only require you to renew your membership every 5 years, this credit is available every 4 years, so you’ll always have it when it’s time to renew.

 Hot Tip: Looking for more info on Global Entry?
 Don’t miss our post on the top Global Entry FAQs